-• The Water Works implemented an 8% water rate increase effective July 1, 2023.
-This increase was based on a water rate study completed in 2022 that recommended the increase based on projected operational costs and approximately \$4.8 million in planned capital improvements, including water treatment plant expansion and repairs, distribution system repairs and upgrades, well repairs and tower maintenance.
+♦ The Water Works implemented a 12% water rate increase effective July 1, 2024.
+This increase was based on a water rate model completed in early 2024 that recommended the increase based on projected operational costs and approximately \$21 million in planned capital improvements, including water treatment plant expansion and repairs, distribution system repairs and upgrades, well repairs and tower maintenance.